BrownianNotion/BitDistiller/readme.md

     python mix_data.py
     ```
 3. Run KD-base QAT
+    Estimate 1h 15 min per epoch which is pretty good, we could
+    actually to afford to train for 4 epochs is we wanted to, though it may be best to keep it to 1-2.
     ```bash
     # Specify the pre-trained model path
     # Specify the num_gpus and batch_size according to your GPU devices